What do doulas do?

 What’s the difference between a doula and a midwife?

-difference between a doula and a midwife
+Difference between a doula and a midwife

 While both are focused on maternal health and well-being, there are significant differences in their roles and responsibilities.